dhiegosilva/rustYoutube/README.md

 - **"yt-dlp not found"**: Install yt-dlp and ensure it's in your PATH
 - **Authentication errors**: Check your Google OAuth credentials and ensure YouTube Data API v3 is enabled
 - **No videos showing**: Make sure you have active subscriptions on YouTube
+- **"No watch history found"**:
+  - History is tracked locally - play some videos first to build your history
+  - History file is stored in the config directory (see Configuration section)

 ## License